Dr. Jia-Wei Tay

 Vector-borne and infectious disease research on the mosquito species and virus surveillance in Hawaii.
 Mitchell was a research intern with CDC’s Midwest COE

 Masters student currently developing his research on biopesticides.
 He is interested in testing biopesticides on urban garden pests and was an intern at Green Spring Gardens, Virginia and the Smithsonian

 Student of PEPS 499 (Directed Research).
-Assist in the Urban Pest Management program and research
+Assisted in the Urban Pest Management program and research

 Tay Lab is hiring!